jmsherry/method-cheatsheats/array-methods.md

 xx    `reverse` - change the order

-xxx   `shift` - put something on the front of an array
+xxx   `shift` - take something off the front of an array

 xxxx  `slice` - copy part of the array